Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Meta-Tuning for Style Generalization

-A model is prompted to predict the target styles without any fine-tuning.
-In this setting, we experiment with Flan-T5, T0, GPT-J and GPT-3.5.
-For each model, we compare the standard prompts (i.e., \textbf{No Lexicon}) and \textbf{\ourmethod} without demonstrations (e.g., example sentences for a target style).
-Both prompting methods utilize the same template which is described in Appendix \ref{appendix:main_exp_template}, except that class names instead of lexicons are used in the No Lexicon prompt.
+A model is prompted to predict the evaluation styles without any labeled data.
+In this setting, we evaluate our Style-* models that are instruction-tuned on the training styles (introduced in \S \ref{section:meta_tuning_setup}).
+We also experiment with models fine-tuned on general instruction tuning data, including Flan-T5 and LLaMA-2-Chat.
+For each model, we compare the \textbf{Standard} instructions and lexicon-based instructions (i.e., \textbf{\LexPTmethod}) without demonstrations (i.e., example sentences for a evaluation style).
+Both methods utilize the same instruction template described in Appendix \ref{appendix:main_exp_template}, except that class names instead of lexicons are used in standard instructions.
+To construct a lexicon-based instruction, for each class (e.g., ``polite'' or ``impolite'') of the style (e.g., politeness), we randomly select $m$ words from the corresponding lexicon, then incorporate them into the instruction.
+We use $m=5$ in the main paper and perform an analysis on varied values of $m$ in Appendix \ref{appendix:lexicon_size}.